Updated 28th June 2023

 Hazards are chemical, physical and biological agents that may be present in food and that are capable of causing harm to consumers of the food.
 (Find the official FDA definition here)

-FSMA (The food safety modernization act of USA) requires that preventive controls are implemented by food manufactures to prevent hazards to human health.
+FSMA requires that preventive controls are implemented by food manufacturers to prevent hazards to human health.
 The relevant regulation is called the FSMA Final Rule for Preventive Controls for Human Food, and is commonly known as the Preventive Controls Rule.

-The Preventive controls rules requires food manufacturers to identify and control hazards that could arise from:
+The Preventive Controls Rule requires food manufacturers to identify and control hazards that could arise from:

 - natural occurrences (for example, some raw meat products naturally contain certain human pathogens);